Pulse Brain · Growing Health Evidence Index

 Summary

-This narrative review examines the potential of microalgae-based systems to remediate refractory organic pollutants—compounds resistant to conventional treatment methods—as part of broader environmental sustainability objectives.
-The authors likely synthesise evidence on microalgal metabolism, enzymatic pathways, and operational parameters that enhance bioremediation efficacy.
-The work positions microalgal biotechnology as a cost-effective, photosynthetic approach to pollution control with potential co-benefits including biomass production.
+This narrative review appraises the application of microalgae-based systems for the remediation of refractory organic pollutants—recalcitrant compounds resistant to conventional treatment.
+The authors synthesise evidence on the biochemical mechanisms underpinning microalgal degradation capacity and identify operational factors that optimise treatment efficacy.
+The work positions microalgal biotechnology as a potentially cost-effective, photosynthetic remediation pathway with prospect of concurrent biomass valorisation.

 Key measures